DF-Stecker-Expert-Panel/DR-GW-payload/draft-ietf-payload-tetra-00.md

 .# Abstract

-This document specifies a Real-time Transport Protocol (RTP) payload format to be used for TETRA encoded speech signals.
+This document specifies a Real-time Transport Protocol (RTP) payload format for TETRA encoded speech signals.
 The payload format is designed to be able to interoperate with existing TETRA transport formats on non-IP networks.
-This version of the document does not specify a file format for transport of TETRA speech data in storage mode applications such as email as would be required by the IETF.
 A media type registration is included, specifying the use of the RTP payload format and the storage format.

 {mainmatter}

 # Introduction

-This document specifies the payload format for packetization of TErrestial Trunked Radio (TETRA) encoded speech signals into the Real-time Transport Protocol (RTP) [@!RFC3550].
+This document specifies the payload format for packetization of TErrestial Trunked Radio (TETRA) encoded speech signals [@!ETSI-TETRA-Codec] into the Real-time Transport Protocol (RTP) [@!RFC3550].
 The payload format supports transmission of multiple channels, multiple frames per payload, robustness against packet loss, and interoperation with existing TETRA transport formats on non-IP networks, as described in Section [](#MediaFormatBackground).

 The payload format itself is specified in Section [](#PayloadFormat).